tfoucault/marionette-base/README.md

 `npm install`

+At first time and after changes are done on template (.hbs files) or styles (.less files) it is necessary to run :

+`grunt dev`

+Details of this grunt 'dev' task is :

+***

-You can then compile your handlebars templates by running the command in root folder (Marionnette_Base) :
+Compile your handlebars templates by running the command :

 `grunt handlebars:compile`

 Template will be precompiled and available in file public/scripts/tpls/precompiled.handlebars.js

-You can also process your less styles by running the command in root folder (Marionnette_Base) :
+Process your less styles by running the command :

-* `grunt less:development` for dev release
+`grunt less:development` for dev release
-* `grunt less:production` for prod release

-Less files will be available in :
+Less files will be available in public/styles for development release

+***

+To create a prod package, it is necessary to run :

+`grunt dist`

+Details of this grunt 'dist' task is :

+***

+Process your less styles by running the command :

-* public/styles for development release
+`grunt less:production` for prod release

-* public/dist/css for production release
+Less files will be available in public/dist/css for production release

-Once styles have been processed for production release, it's possible to minify css files with :
+Minifiying css files by running the command :

 `grunt cssmin`